cornil/ControlAPI/doc/1_API.md

 Private API :
  - Can have short lifecycle, and frequent update
- - Should have a single responsability / Domain
+ - Should have a single responsibility / Domain
  - Handle business logic

 ## Why SOLID ?
 Unit Test ?
 TDD ?